 As you can guess, the traditional vacation months, July and August are the most popular for walking.
 But, they’re also too hot and crowded.
 I have written a post on the best time to walk the Camino.

 The best time to walk is in May, June, and September.
 The weather is warm and pleasant with little rain.

 However, pilgrims walk all year round.
-But you should remember that autumns can be chilly, rainy, and gloomy, especially in the mountains, and in the winter, some areas have heavy snowfalls.
+But you should remember that autumns can be chilly, rainy, and gloomy, especially in the mountains, and if you decide to walk the Camino in winter, keep in mind that some areas have heavy snowfalls.